integralfx/MemTestHelper/DDR4 OC Guide.md

 * Expected memory latency range: 40ns - 50ns.
    * Expected memory latency range for Samsung B-Die: 35ns - 45ns.
    * Overall, latency varies between generations due to a difference in die size (ringbus).
 As a result, a 9900K will have slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
-   * Latency is related to the values of RTLs and IOLs.
-Generally speaking, higher quality boards and overclocking oriented boards will be more direct in their routing of memory and likely will have lower RTLs and IOLs.
-On certain motherboards, RTL and IOL control is unlocked, making it modifyable, but it oftentimes isnt.
+   * Latency is affected by the RTLs and IOLs.
+Generally speaking, higher quality boards and overclocking oriented boards will be more direct in their routing of the memory traces and will likely have lower RTLs and IOLs.
+On some motherboards, changing RTLs and IOLs have no effect.

 ### AMD - AM4
 Some terminology: